stassa/nests-and-insects/README.md

 behalf of some arthropod client.
 Nests are the homes of eusocial insects: the nests of Bees, Ants and Termites.
-Common Jobs are to assasinate the Queen, or the King; steal nectar, honey, honeydew, aphids or mealybugs (farmed by ants) or fungi (cultivated by termites); steal, or kill, nymphs; or sabotage the Nest.
+Common Jobs are to assasinate the Queen, or the King; steal nectar, honey, honeydew, aphids or mealybugs (farmed by ants) or fungi (cultivated by termites); steal, or kill, larvae; deliver, or pick up a message; or sabotage the Nest.

 At the beginning of a new game the players' characters enter a Nest to carry out their Job armed with their natural weapons and armour: mandibles, pincers,